AvinoamNukrai/LLM-Travel-Assistant/README.md

 - Post-processing enforcement: Normalizing attractions to three non-food items (unless food is requested) guarantees the exact output shape even if the model deviates.
 - Memory and stability: Structured slots, last_intent persistence on neutral turns, and bounded recent history preserve essential context without bloating prompts and reduce intent thrashing.
 - Stable generation: Low temperature and capped output make behavior predictable and reproducible across turns.

+See the simple_example.pdf file for the full example chat!